Prev NEXT

 Until the 1950s, most bobsledders were big and brawny.
 But in 1952, new rules governing the maximum weight of a bobsled and its passengers went into effect.
 At that point, bobsledders became highly-trained athletes who were very strong but light enough to fit the rules' weight requirements.
 Teams from all over the world have competed in bobsledding.
 Though Germany, Canada, Austria, the USA and Switzerland are the traditional powerhouses, the competition including those from countries known for their warm climates.
 Jamaica's bobsleigh team not only qualified for the 2022 Winter Olympics for the first time in 24 years, but for the first time made the grade in three different events—the four-man sled, the two-man bob and the women's monobob [source: IOC].

-Check out the links below for lots more information on bobsledding and other Olympic sports.
+Check out the links on the next page for lots more information on bobsledding and other Olympic sports.

 Related Articles